vrapolinario/cagent-workshop/step4_sharing_agents.md

 Sharing agents with cagent should be extermely simple, you can push and pull agents to any OCI registry.

-Exercice: push an agent, ask your neighour to pull and run it.
+Exercice: push your developer agent, ask your neighour to pull and run it.
 Play around

 Here's how to push an agent: